CaraMcAvinchey/purrfect-sitters/README.md

 - This can allow for links to the website content, directing web traffic to the Purrfect Sitters website.
 - It can also drive traffic to the newsletter to share more long form content.
 - Brand campaigns can be developed e.g. interviewing customers and getting testimonials in written or video format.
-- Paid Instagram and Facebook ads can be used as a driver to the webiste
+- Paid Instagram and Facebook ads can be used as a driver to the webiste.

 <img width="392" alt="image" src="https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/99878dcc-fe87-4394-b36d-451797bc081f">